theycallmemac/odin/README.md

 ## 🚀 Usage

-You can check out the documentation for using Odin [here](https://github.com/theycallmemac/odin/blob/final-year-project/docs/documentation/Odin-User-Manual.pdf).
+You can check out the documentation for using Odin [here](https://github.com/theycallmemac/odin/blob/master/DOCS.md).

-I'm currently working on converting the documentation from PDF to Markdown.

 ## 👤 Author